Frequently Asked Dental Questions

-We hear many of the same questions come up from our patients and have compiled some of our most common ones below.
+We hear many of the same questions come up from our patients and have compiled answers to some of our most frequently asked dental questions below.
 Click one of the questions to expand the answer and learn more.
-If you have an inquiry not mentioned below, do not hesitate to contact our office - we are always happy to answer any questions you may have
+If you have an inquiry not mentioned below, do not hesitate to contact our dental office - we are always happy to answer any questions you may have

 How often should I visit the dentist?